-For Transaction Information, disclose the name of the consumer as Borrower, the name of the seller as Seller, and the name of the creditor as Lender. (§ 1026.38(a)(4))
+For Transaction Information, disclose the name of the seller (if any) as Seller, and the name of the creditor as Lender. (§ 1026.38(a)(4)) Disclose the name(s) and address(es) of the person(s) to whom credit is extended as Borrower.
+Do not disclose the names or addresses of other consumers.
+(Comment 38(a)(4)-4)

-The name and address of each consumer and seller in the transaction must be disclosed.
-If there is not enough space to show the name and address of all consumers and sellers in the transaction, an additional page may be used and appended to the end of the Closing Disclosure.
+The name and address of each person who is a seller in the transaction and each person to whom credit is extended must be disclosed, except that the name and address for Seller may be left blank on the Closing Disclosure for a simultaneous subordinate lien loan if the Closing Disclosure for the first lien loan will disclose the entirety of the seller's transaction.
+The name and address of the Seller is also left blank for transactions without a seller.
+(Comment 38(a)(4)-2) If there is not enough space to show the name and address of all such persons, an additional page may be used and appended to the end of the Closing Disclosure.
 (Comment 38(a)(4)-1)